ChangWeiTan/MultiRocket/README.md

 orders of magnitude faster than any algorithm of comparable accuracy other than its precursors.

 ## Requirements
-All python packages needed are listed in [pip-requirements.txt](pip-requirements.txt) file and can be installed simply using the pip command.
+All python packages needed are listed in [requirements.txt](requirements.txt) file and can be installed simply using the pip command.

 * [pandas](https://pandas.pydata.org/)